 FUND OVERVIEW.
-The Fund was founded on July 14, 2000, by RSF Social Finance, Inc. (f/k/a Rudolf Steiner Foundation, Inc.) ("RSF"), as a California non-profit public benefit corporation whose stated purpose is to support, benefit and/or carry out the charitable activities of RSF.
+The Fund was founded on July 14, 2000, by RSF Social Finance, Inc. ("RSF"), as a California non-profit public benefit corporation whose stated purpose is to support, benefit and/or carry out the charitable activities of RSF.
 The Fund is a tax-exempt, non-profit social finance organization whose principal activity is making loans to support mission-aligned enterprises.
-The Fund primarily seeks to lend funds to enterprises whose work focuses on one or more of the following impact areas:
+The Fund primarily seeks to lend funds to enterprises whose work focuses on one or more of the following impact areas: Agriculture, Arts, Climate & Energy, Education, Employment, Health & Social Services, Natural Products, and Real Estate.